 This part, which forms the front part of the boat, is manufactured inclined.
-It is usually made of Oak, Chestnut or Ash tree.
+It is usually made of Oak, Chestnut, or Ash tree.
 The head basement (front part of the boat) can be made from one piece or by adding a few pieces to each other.
-While it is made in one piece, 12-16 mm pieces are glued on top of each other and squeezed by means of the mold.
-When the front part of the vessel is made of two parts, both parts are connected to each other with glue and bolts.
+While it is made in one piece, 12-16 mm pieces are glued on top of each other and squeezed using the mold.
+When the front part of the vessel is made of two parts, both parts are connected with glue and bolts.

 - Back of the boat

 It is built in the same way as the front of the boat.
-It is usually made of chestnut or oak and is attached to the backbone by means of a connecting element called a scorpion.
+It is usually made of chestnut or oak and is attached to the backbone using a connecting element called a scorpion.
 Depending on the situation, it can be made of single or double parts.
 When made of double parts, they are joined by glue and fixed with bolts.

 - Shier belt

 It is the section made to form the upper part of the boat.
-Usually glue is used during assembly.
-The types of trees used may be oak, spruce and scotch pine, as well as metal material.
+Usually, glue is used during assembly.
+The types of trees used maybe oak, spruce, and scotch pine, as well as a metal material.